Cadillac Cimarron: Model history

 For 1983, the model underwent minor visible revisions.
 An offset "Cadillac" script replaced the crest emblem in the grille (a flat-mounted crest is mounted above the grille); the aluminum wheels were redesigned.
 The hard plastic storage bin was removed from the rear passenger seat (giving the model line a fifth seat).

 For 1984 and 1985, Cimarron was offered with a special option package called d’Oro.
 Essentially a gold trim package (d’Oro translates to "golden" from Italian and Spanish) with a unique hood badge, the option added gold accents to the aluminum alloy wheels, grille, and bumper rub strips, along with accent stripes on the belt line and hood centerline.
 The interior featured a d’Oro instrument panel plaque and gold-finish steering wheel spokes.
 For 1984, the option was offered only with a black exterior and a tan leather interior; all trim on the bumpers was black, along with smoke-grey foglamp covers.
 For 1985, the d’Oro option added white and red exterior colors, and grooved lower-body trim was color-keyed to match the body.

 For 1985, the exterior underwent a more visible update.
 Alongside a new grille which distanced the appearance from the Cavalier, a "power dome" hood was introduced; silver-color grooved lower-body trim was introduced.
-Dependent on trim, grille badging featured either the Cadillac script or the return of the Cadillac crest.
+Depending on the trim, grille badging featured either the Cadillac script or the return of the Cadillac crest.

 For 1986, the rear fascia underwent a separate revision, including wraparound tail lamps.
 A premium Delco–Bose "Symphony Sound" with integrated equalizer and cassette player was introduced as an option.
 This was the final year for the Cimarron in Canada.

 For 1987, the front fascia underwent a second revision, receiving composite-lens headlamp units (the first American J-body to do so) and redesigned alloy wheels.

 For its last year in the United States, the 1988 Cimarron received several engineering updates.